Monique Pinçon-Charlot

-Monique Pinçon-Charlot (born 15 May 1946, in Saint-Étienne, France) is a French sociologist, research director at the French National Centre for Scientific Research (CNRS) until 2007, year of her retiring, attached to the Research Institute on Contemporary Societies/ l'Institut de recherche sur les sociétés contemporaines (IRESCO).
+Monique Pinçon-Charlot (/fr/; born 15 May 1946, in Saint-Étienne, France) is a French sociologist, research director at the French National Centre for Scientific Research (CNRS) until 2007, year of her retiring, attached to the Research Institute on Contemporary Societies/ l'Institut de recherche sur les sociétés contemporaines (IRESCO).

 She works generally in collaboration with her husband Michel Pinçon, also a sociologist; they coauthored the majority of their works.
 These treat the closing within the upper classes of the society, through themes such as the homogamy or the social norms.